100% Reserve Banking

 The Rothbardian case for 100% reserves is not primarily empirical.
 It runs through Nonaggression and Property Rights.
 When a depositor hands the bank specie and receives a demand claim, the bank holds the specie in trust.
 The depositor still owns it — that’s what “demand deposit” means.
 The bank may then either (a) lend out reserves that are owed on demand to the original depositor, or (b) issue receipts against specie that is not in the vault.
 Either move creates obligations the bank cannot simultaneously honor; both are pseudo warehouse receipts in Rothbard’s sense.

 This is structurally identical to grain-warehouse fraud or coat-check fraud: the warehouse cannot legitimately issue more receipts than the goods on hand.
 That a fractional-reserve bank “usually” gets away with it — because most depositors don’t withdraw simultaneously — does not convert the underlying double-claim into a legitimate one.
 The fraud is in the issuance, not in the eventual default.
+Rothbard’s book-length statement of the case is in The Mystery of Banking.

 The monetary-theory argument

-This is the operational sense in which 100% reserves is the Austrian-sound-money position on banking.
+This is the operational sense in which 100% reserves is the Rothbardian — or Rothbard-Salerno — sound-money position on banking.
+It is a contested intra-Austrian question rather than the settled Austrian view: free-banking Austrians such as Selgin, White, and Horwitz argue that competitive fractional-reserve banks could issue fiduciary media in step with money demand without triggering the cycle, a dispute this article does not try to settle.
 It is not “tight money” in the Keynesian sense — it permits any amount of intermediation backed by genuine savings, at whatever interest rate the time-preference market clears.
 It is a structural prohibition on the single monetary lever the Austrian cycle theory identifies as load-bearing.
-Rothbard reinforces the link as a definitional matter:

 “Inflation” is here defined as an increase in the money supply not consisting of an increase in the money metal.